HectareaGalbis/clith/docs/api.md

   (WITH (binding*) declaration* form*)

-  binding     ::= (var-or-vars constructor-form) var-or-vars ::= symbol | (symbol+)
+  binding            ::= (vars suffix-constructor) var-or-vars        ::= symbol | (symbol*)
-  constructor-form ::= form
+  suffix-constructor ::= (suffix arg*) suffix             ::= symbol arg                ::= form

 WITH binds some variables like LET does, but it destroys the bound objects after evaluating the body forms.
-Each constructor-form must return at least one object.
-The first object returned must be of a class type that has specialized the MAKE-WITH-DESTRUCTOR method.
-After evaluating the body forms, each value returned by the constructor-form is received by the destructor created by MAKE-WITH-DESTRUCTOR.

-var-or-vars indicates the symbols to be bound with the values returned by constructor-form.
-It works like MULTIPLE-VALUE-BIND, i.e., if there are more symbols than values returned, extra values of NIL are given to the remaining symbols.
-If there are more values than symbols, the excess values are discarded.
+Each suffix must be a symbol that was used in DEFWITH to define a 'with macro'.

+WITH expands to nested WITH-suffix forms.
 ````